 - 5.4 Biodiversity protection and provision is a duty that public bodies, developers, landowners and society generally all share.
 Biodiversity is an important consideration in plan making and decision making.
-The Biodiversity SPD aims to clearly set out the protection that should be afforded to biodiversity features and the principles the Council expects to ensure that development proposals create space for nature. - 5.5 Chapter 2 of the SPD sets out the background and context and chapter 3 sets out the Colchester context, including maps of Colchester's environmental designations. - 5.6 Chapter 4 includes advice on protected species as a check of what information is likely to be required in support of an application, with links to guidance including Natural England's standing advice. - 5.7 Chapter 5 explains the mitigation hierarchy.
-The mitigation hierarchy is a widely used tool that guides users towards limiting harm to features of biodiversity value through avoiding harm, minimising and mitigating harm and, as a last resort, compensating or offsetting harm. - 5.8 Chapter 6 includes 15 creating space for nature design principles.
+The Biodiversity SPD aims to clearly set out the protection that should be afforded to biodiversity features and the principles the Council expects to ensure that development proposals create space for nature. - 5.5 Chapter 2 of the SPD sets out the background and context and chapter 3 sets out the Colchester context, including maps of Colchester's environmental designations. - 5.6 Chapter 4 includes advice on ecological surveys and protected species as a check of what information is likely to be required in support of an application, with links to guidance including Natural England's standing advice. - 5.7 Chapter 5 explains the mitigation hierarchy.
+The mitigation hierarchy is a widely used tool that guides users towards limiting harm to features of biodiversity value through avoiding harm, minimising and mitigating harm and, as a last resort, compensating or offsetting harm. - 5.8 Chapter 6 includes 16 creating space for nature design principles.
 These are principles the Council expects applicants to incorporate into their proposals to enhance biodiversity.
 Each principle includes a description of why it is important and core requirements.
 Examples of creating space for nature design principles include: - contribute to Colchester's green infrastructure network; - plant new trees across the development site, including street trees; - fit integral swift bricks and house martin nest boxes in all new development; - fit integral bat boxes in appropriate locations in all new development; - create wildlife highways in boundary walls and fences. - 5.9 Chapter 7 includes a list of examples of ways householder applications can enhance biodiversity.
 Even small-scale development can enhance biodiversity. - 5.10 Chapter 8 lists planning application expectations what the Council will expect applicants to submit with an application.
 This includes independent ecological surveys carried out by suitably qualified experts, the latest Defra Metric calculator and biodiversity gain plan to demonstrate how 10% biodiversity net gain will be achieved and details of how the creating space for nature design principles have been incorporated into the design of the proposal.
 This chapter makes reference to a Climate Emergency Checklist.
-This will be developed as the Biodiversity, Active Travel and Climate Change SPDs progress to pull together the content of each SPD into one simple checklist. - 5.11 The Biodiversity SPD is intended to be concise and includes references and links to numerous other documents that Officers and applicants should read where appropriate.
-A separate guidance note will be prepared on biodiversity net gain which is a requirement of the Environment Act.
-At the time of drafting this SPD, secondary legislation and guidance is being prepared. - 5.12 The Biodiversity SPD has been designed by the Council's Corporate and Improvement Service.
-The design is intended to make the SPD user friendly and easier to read.
-It is intended that the Active Travel SPD and Climate Change SPD will also follow this design. - 5.13 Strategic Environmental Assessment (SEA) screening has been carried out, which has concluded that SEA is not required.
+This will be developed as the Active Travel and Climate Change SPDs progress to pull together the content of each SPD into one simple checklist.

+- 5.11 The Biodiversity SPD is intended to be concise and includes references and links to numerous other documents that Officers and applicants should read where appropriate.
+Officers are working with other Essex Councils through the Essex Planning Officers Association (EPOA) on a template Biodiversity Net Gain SPD.
+The working group includes planners, Essex County Council Green Infrastructure Officers, the Local Nature Partnership and Natural England.
+Once drafted, the Essex Biodiversity Net Gain SPD template will be presented to this Committee. - 5.12 Strategic Environmental Assessment (SEA) and Habitat Regulations Assessment (HRA) screening has been carried out, which has concluded that neither SEA nor HRA are required.
+Natural England agrees with this conclusion.

-Engagement
+Engagement and Consultation